emissary-ingress/emissary/docs/user-guide/advanced-rate-limiting.md

 1. Configure a specific mapping to include one or more request labels.
 2. Configure a limit for a given request label with the `RateLimit` resource.

+In the examples below, we'll use the QOTM sample service used in the [Getting Started](https://www.getambassador.io/user-guide/getting-started#5-adding-a-service).

 ## Example 1: Global rate limiting for availability

-Imagine the `catalog` service is a Rust-y application that can only handle 3 requests per minute before crashing.
-While the engineering team really wants to rewrite the `catalog` service in Golang (because Rust isn't fast enough), they haven't had a chance to do so.
+Imagine the `qotm` service is a Rust-y application that can only handle 3 requests per minute before crashing.
+While the engineering team really wants to rewrite the `qotm` service in Golang (because Rust isn't fast enough), they haven't had a chance to do so.
 We want to rate limit all requests for this service to 3 requests per minute.
 (ProTip: Using requests per minute simplifies testing.)

-We update the mapping for the `catalog` service to add a request label to the route:
+We update the mapping for the `qotm` service to add a request label to the route:

 ```
 apiVersion: ambassador/v1
 kind: Mapping
-name: catalog
+name: qotm
-prefix: /catalog/
+prefix: /qotm/
-service: catalog
+service: qotm
 labels:
   ambassador:
-    - request_label:
+    - request_label_group:
-      - catalog
+      - qotm
 ```

 *Note* If you're modifying an existing mapping, make sure you to update the apiVersion to `v1` as above from `v0`.

-We then need to configure the rate limit for the catalog service.
-Create a new YAML file, `catalog-ratelimit.yaml`, and put the following configuration into the file.
+We then need to configure the rate limit for the qotm service.
+Create a new YAML file, `qotm-ratelimit.yaml`, and put the following configuration into the file.

 ```
 apiVersion: getambassador.io/v1beta1
 kind: RateLimit
 metadata:
-  name: catalog-rate-limit
+  name: qotm-rate-limit
 spec:
   domain: ambassador
   limits:
-   - pattern: [{generic_key: catalog}]
+   - pattern: [{generic_key: qotm}]
      rate: 3
      unit: minute
 ```

 `generic_key` in the example above is a special, hard-coded value that is used when a single string label is added to a request.

-Deploy the rate limit with `kubectl apply -f catalog-ratelimit.yaml`.
-(Make sure you always `kubectly apply` your original `catalog` mapping as well.)
+Deploy the rate limit with `kubectl apply -f qotm-ratelimit.yaml`.
+(Make sure you always `kubectly apply` your original `qotm` mapping as well.)

 ## Example 2: Per user rate limiting

-Suppose you've rewritten the `catalog` service in Golang, and it's humming along nicely.
+Suppose you've rewritten the `qotm` service in Golang, and it's humming along nicely.
 You then discover that some users are taking advantage of this speed to sometimes cause a big spike in requests.
 You want to make sure that your API doesn't get overwhelmed by any single user.
 We use the `remote_address` special value in our mapping, which will automatically label all requests with the calling IP address:

 ```
 apiVersion: ambassador/v1
 kind: Mapping
-name: catalog
+name: qotm
-prefix: /catalog/
+prefix: /qotm/
-service: catalog
+service: qotm
 labels:
   ambassador:
-    - request_label:
+    - request_label_group:
-      - catalog
+      - qotm
       - remote_address
 ```